Jmuccigr/jmuccigr.github.io/dhsi/Basics.md

     - NB Cloud-based services like DropBox or Box or Google Drive or Apple's iCloud are not really back-up services.
 If you delete a file on your computer, it will also be deleted in the cloud and you typically can't get it back.
 - Get a good text editor
     - [BBEdit](http://barebones.com/) is a classic
+- Get the Homebrew package manager to install tools